faigdavid/UTM-MVC-Project/phase1/Persona2_userStory.md

 	3 | I want to be able to share files

 	2 | I want to manage who is able to see my topics

+ 	1 | Bin I want to sign in so I can post as myself

 ##Legend##

 	1 - This would be our top priority, something  that would be a requirement for a well-functioning product